vwt-digital-solutions/fttx-dashboard/README.md

-# ITH Dashboard
+# FTTx Dashboard

-This is the repository of ITH Dashboard.
+This is the repository of FTTx Dashboard.
 It contains a Dash dashboard with accompanying files.
 To get started, first make a copy of export.sh.template and fill in the environment variables needed.

 ```
 mv export.sh.template export.sh